 Lois Rhoton, 84, of Luther died Wednesday, June 29, 2011, at Scenic Mountain Medical Center.
 Graveside services will be held at 11 a.m.
 Thursday, July 7, 2011, at Mt.
 Olive Memorial Park with Derrick Looney officiating.
 The family will receive friends from 6 p.m. until 8 p.m.
 Wednesday at Myers & Smith Funeral Home.

 Al Clanton, 86, of Big Spring died Saturday, July 2, 2011, at Hospice House in Odessa.
 Graveside services will be held at 4 p.m.
 Thursday at Trinity Memorial Park.
 The family will receive friends from 2 p.m. until 3:30 p.m.
 Thursday at Myers & Smith Funeral Home.

 Pops in the Park went off with a bang this year.

 Despite the dry conditions, Crossroads residents were able to enjoy a safe fireworks display Sunday evening in Comanche Trail Park.

 â€śEverything was well thought out, well planned and well executed,â€ť Howard County Volunteer Fire Department Chief Tommy Sullivan, said. â€śWe knew we could take care of it.â€ť

 Pops began with a performance by the Fab4 Beatles tribute band and was followed by a presentation of the colors ceremony and music from the Big Spring Symphony.

 The Big Spring Police Department reported the following activity between 9 a.m.
 Saturday and 7 a.m. today:

-â€¢ CHRISTOPHER BENNETT WOOTEN, 50, of 1700 Runnels, was arrested Saturday on a charge of public intoxication.
+â€˘ STEVEN DWANE SMITH, 51, of Lubbock, was arrested Monday on a charge of public intoxication.